Skip to main content

 Messages

-Messages are ordered, actor-authored references to Documents within a conversation.
+Messages are ordered references to Documents within a conversation.
+Each message has a role (user, assistant, or system) and an optional actor_id for authorship tracking.
 Each document can appear at most once per conversation — adding the same document twice returns 409 Conflict.

-When listing messages, each entry includes the full text content of the underlying document and the authoring actorId.
+When listing messages, each entry includes the full text content of the underlying document, the message role, the optional authoring actor_id, and the optional agent_id of the Agent that generated it (set for assistant messages produced by POST /conversations/:id/generate, null otherwise).

 Removing a message from a conversation also deletes its underlying Document and the associated File on disk, preventing orphaned records.